Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Results and Discussion

 \subsection{Discussion}

 With the details of the calculations specified, we now discuss our results.
-Beginning with the 1:1 addition results ((a) and (b) in Fig.~\ref{fig_qfe}), we see the outputs are largely insensitive to the examined regime of gate error rates.
-Besides a small number of cases where the AQFT depth is one, all the QFA operations consistently produced correct results, and the lack of error bars demonstrates none of these successes were within one standard deviation of failure.
-Even in the case of the $d=1$ calculations where the approximation is most significant and errors do occur, the number of errors show little to no dependency on the gate error rates, indicating the errors are primarily the result of the approximation rendering the encoding too non-linear for some of the additions.
-The optimal choice of approximation depth appears to be $d>1$ for these cases, though any differences between the larger depths aren't visible in this case.
+Beginning with the 1:1 addition results ((a) and (b) in Figs.~\ref{fig_sqfe},\ref{fig_qfe}), we see the outputs are largely insensitive to the regime of gate error rates we considered.
+Besides a small number of cases where the AQFT depth is one, all QFA operations (signed and unsigned) consistently produced correct results, and the lack of error bars demonstrates that, over all instances, the correct result counts were consistently at least one standard deviation higher than any other output.
+Even in the case of the $d=1$ calculations where the approximation is most severe and errors do occur (seen in how those points are below 100\%), the number of errors show little to no dependency on the gate error rates, indicating the errors are primarily the result of the approximation rendering the encoding too non-linear for some of the additions.
+The optimal choice of approximation depth appears to be $d>1$ for these cases, though any differences between the larger depths are not identifiable with the current approach.